 Here I have made a copy of Column F in Column G.

-- Now write the constant number which you want to multiply in another cell.
+- Now write the constant number that you want to multiply in another cell.

 - Then select it and press Ctrl + C to copy it.
 Here I am writing 3 in Cell C13 and copying it.